ESGF/esgf-ansible/README.md

 ```

 #### Local Certs
 Globus certificates and keys, aka 'local certs', for globus services are retrieved as part of the post-install process.
-If not provided, the deployment will place a private key and CSR for these services in the HOME directory on the node.
-Once signed and retrieved from an ESGF certificate authority, these can be specified in the variables file and installed using the `local_certs.yml` playbook.
+If not specified the the host's variable file, the deployment will place a private key and CSR for these services in the HOME directory of the root user on the node.
+Once signed and retrieved from an ESGF certificate authority, these can be specified in the host's variable file and installed using the `local_certs.yml` playbook.
 ```
 ansible-playbook -v -i hosts.prod local_certs.yml
 ```